amab8901/printc/README.md

 ## Problem statement
-Why should the user have to choose between messy input and messy output?
+Why choose between messy input and messy output?
 My proposed macro will enable the user to debug their code with clean input and clean output.

 ## Motivation, use-cases
 ### Short motivation: